fggo/python/README.md

 # Functions
 - pass information to functions.
-- write certain functions whose job is to display information or process data and return a value or set of values.
+- write functions whose job is to display information or process data and return a value or set of values.
 - store functions in separate files called modules to help organize your main program files.

 ```python